Songs for Dustmites: Background and recording

 Before acting in Blue's Clues, Burns had been in many high-school and college bands.
 When he left the show in 2002 after working there for six years, he "found [himself] in a position where [he] could do what [he] wanted," and he decided to become a musician.
 He worked on demos, rehearsing the songs over and over again, scared to show them to anyone.
 Burns began recording the album once he purchased a computer that could record and edit sounds.
 He recorded it in a trial-and-error way, until he believed it sounded right.
 Burns started making Songs for Dustmites after he "was obsessed with a picture someone had shown [him] of a dustmite fighting with a micro gear."

 Burns later sent producer Dave Fridmann an e-mail introducing himself and sent the demos the day after Fridmann's son had a Blue's Clues-themed birthday party.
-Fridmann liked the demos, so he sent Burns to Tarbox Road Studios in Fredonia, New York, where they worked with Flaming Lips member Steven Drozd.
+Fridmann liked the demos, so he sent Burns to Tarbox Road Studios near Fredonia, New York, where they worked with Flaming Lips member Steven Drozd.
 Mac Randall of The New York Observer hypothesized that the band decided to work with Burns because it was "too off-the-wall to resist."
 Burns stated of recording with members of the Flaming Lips that "There were definitely moments when I would run into the next room so I could giggle maniacally, jump up and down and clap my hands," calling the experience "a dream come true."
 According to Burns, "he and Fridmann gave [him] a lot of help in understanding the studio process, how it all works, how to take a musical idea and shine it up into a song."
 Ed Buller wrote to Burns, "sort of in disbelief."
 Burns suspects that Buller searched the internet for Burns and downloaded his songs, "expecting to make fun of [him]," and was surprised that the music was not bad.
 Burns also met and worked with Mike Rubin from Murmur Music, saying that "some of the best work on the album came out of that relationship."
 Burns received numerous offers from various record labels mostly due to him making an album being a "ridiculous story."
-He chose to sign with PIAS Records after talking with Kevin Wortis of the label, saying he "was the first one who sat me down and said, 'This makes sense.
+He chose to sign with PIAS Recordings after talking with Kevin Wortis of the label, saying he "was the first one who sat me down and said, 'This makes sense.
 I don't know why, but there is a thread of logic between Blue's Clues, the Flaming Lips and your record'."